gcentral/Website/content/VIPM/national_instruments_lib_ni_bandwidth_power_ip/index.md

 title: "NI Bandwidth Power IP"
 externalUrl: https://www.vipm.io/package/national_instruments_lib_ni_bandwidth_power_ip
 date: 2016-05-19
-summary: "This IP is meant to be a drop in solution for quickly calculating the power of the full bandwidth of the input signal."
+summary: "This IP utilizes the user programmable FPGA found on many NI products (such as the NI PXIe-5644/45R Vector Signal Transceivers and the FlexRIO line) to quickly and efficiently calculate the power over the full bandwidth of an input IQ signal.
+This is an important measurement for many kinds of signal analysis."
 showSummary: true
 showAuthor: false
 showEdit: false